 This assignment shall be performed in groups of 4-6 students.
-There are seminars (denoted övningar in TimeEdit schedule) related to the topics covered by this assignment.
+There are seminars related to the topics covered by this assignment.
 Each project group attends the same seminar session (classes A, B, C etc.-) to work with each topic and to discuss your assignment with the seminar leader.

 The project assignment is reported through a written report and an oral presentation that are assessed using the criteria in the grading grid, see page 4.
 Consider these criteria throughout your work and use them to direct your work, together with the review criteria provided for Draft 1.
+The report and the presentation MUST BE your own and may not be generated using ChatGPT or similar.
+Use correct referencing when quoting the work of others.